saroj789/SCM/readme.txt

  So for access some pages without login we have to create securityFilterChain bean.
  In securityFilterChain bean you can restrict, permit and config login logout page.

+ You can manage login and logout page/url using httpSecuty in securityFilterChain

+ ## google OAuth2

+ Add oauth2 dependancy
+ create project on google cloud conslole
+ 	OAuth consent screen
+ 	create Credentials (OAuth2 client id) get secret key and and client id

+ add oauth2 configureation in aplication.properties
+ 	spring.security.oauth2.client.registration.google.client-name=google
+	spring.security.oauth2.client.registration.google.client-id=
+	spring.security.oauth2.client.registration.google.client-secret=
+	spring.security.oauth2.client.registration.google.scope=email,profile

+Add oauth2 configureation in securityconfig file
+	httpSecurity.oauth2Login(oauth ->{
+        	oauth.loginPage("/login");
+        	oauth.successHandler(oauthHandler);
+        });

+Also create successhandler class

+whene you are using httpSecurity.oauth2Login(Customizer.withDefaults())) where you can get link of google login.
+You can use this login link on your login.html

+On successhandler class, you are geeting data of user,you can save this in DB.